joshuaprince/SilkSigns/README.md

 * Download the latest [release](https://github.com/joshuaprince/SilkSigns/releases)
 * Place it in your plugins folder
 * Run the server once and see the generated `SilkSigns/config.yml` for configuration options
+* Give any extra permissions needed to further configure the plugin per-player

 ### Permissions